 In 2012 we wrote a blog post about why many of the biggest government websites were turning to Drupal.
-The fact is, an overwhelming number of government organizations from state and local branches to federal agencies have chosen to build their digital presence with Drupal, and government continues to adopt Drupal as the content management system of choice.
+The fact is, an overwhelming number of government organizations, from state and local branches to federal agencies, have chosen to build their digital presence with Drupal, and government at-large continue to adopt Drupal as the content management system of choice.
 What is it about Drupal that keeps government committed to the platform?
 And how has Drupal evolved to help government agencies better serve their constituents?

 Increased content publishing efficiencies

 No licensing fees, lower operational maintenance costs

 Let’s look at how these Drupal capabilities are helping government agencies evolve today.